pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 Intensity is not attachment expression.
 It is regulatory labor.

 As capture stabilizes, symmetry hyperreflection relaxes and intensity subsides.
 The return to quiet does not signal loss of interest; it signals restoration of completion.
-This inversion—intensity as work, quiet as success—is central to understanding PM-OCAC dynamics.
+This inversion - intensity as work, quiet as success - is central to understanding PM-OCAC dynamics.

 ### Intra-Dyadic Polling and Action-Based Permission